ajitsingh98/Data-Science-Interview-Questions-Answers/sql.md

 ---

-30. Write a query to show records from one table that another table does not have.
+Q. Write a query to show records from one table that another table does not have.

 <details ><summary><b>Answer</b></summary>
     <p>